NunoSempere/clarivoyance/list/index.md

 - ★★★ (FT) Will any international treaty around AI signed between the US and China require the use integrated AI safety chip checks, as described in the question before last?

-- ★ By 2026/2028/2032 how many/what proportion of leading labs—or their controlling orgs—outside China, will have the Three Lines of Defence risk management model?
+- ★ By 2026/2028/2032 how many/what proportion of leading labs—or their controlling organizations—outside China, will have the Three Lines of Defence risk management model?
   - See [pp.3-4 of [this paper](https://arxiv.org/ftp/arxiv/papers/2212/2212.08364.pdf) for a description of the model and evidence it is popular in other industries.

 - ★★ Currently/2025/2028/2033, what fraction of board members of Alphabet/Facebook would agree that there is an >1/5/10/20% risk of AI takeover by 2060/2080/2100?

 - ★ How much more likely do researchers at leading labs become to support their lab deliberately going slower for safety reasons, if they add 10 to the number they give for what % of researchers and board members at rival leading labs over the next 20 years will sincerely endorse slowing down for safety reasons?
 (That is, genuine move from believing the x% of researchers and board members believing in slowing to thinking x★10% do).

-- ★ How much more likely do board members at orgs controlling leading labs become to support their lab deliberately going slower for safety reasons, if they add 10 to the number they give for what % of researchers and board members at rival leading labs over the next 20 years will sincerely endorse slowing down for safety reasons?
+- ★ How much more likely do board members at organizations controlling leading labs become to support their lab deliberately going slower for safety reasons, if they add 10 to the number they give for what % of researchers and board members at rival leading labs over the next 20 years will sincerely endorse slowing down for safety reasons?
 (That is, genuine move from believing the x% of researchers and board members believing in slowing to thinking x★10% do).

 - ★★★ (UF) Red-teaming: Between 2024 and 2040, what proportion of training runs at least 50x larger than that used to train GPT-4 will be red-teamed before they're started?
    - See p.14 of: https://arxiv.org/pdf/2004.07213.pdf#page=5
    - Question resolves to the best distributional guess over such proportions by the [resolution council].

-- ★ By 2025/2028/2033 will there be an organisation in the US that specialises in red-teaming for AI labs, and employs at least 20 people?
+- ★ By 2025/2028/2033 will there be an organization in the US that specializes in red-teaming for AI labs, and employs at least 20 people?

-- ★ By 2027/2032/2037 how many organisations specialising in AI red-teaming will there be in the United States?
+- ★ By 2027/2032/2037 how many organizations specializing in AI red-teaming will there be in the United States?

-- ★ How much would the answer to the previous question increase if Open Phil. spent $25 million trying to get such organisations set up?
+- ★ How much would the answer to the previous question increase if Open Phil. spent $25 million trying to get such organizations set up?

 - ★ In 2025/2028/2033/2040 what % of leading labs will red-team their information security?